T

 landmark

-The world's largest city square, a pivotal site in Chinese history.
-It's flanked by significant buildings like the Great Hall of the People and the National Museum of China.
+One of the world's largest public squares, it's a significant political and cultural hub.
+Surrounded by historical buildings like the Great Hall of the People and the National Museum of China, it's a vast open space for reflection.

-• Be aware of security checks before entering.
+• Be aware of security checks, especially during national holidays.

 2. Morning